Skip to content

 Delete+Insert

 Delete+Insert will delete the existing rows in the destination table that match the incremental_key and then insert the new rows from the source table.
-By default, it will delete and insert all the rows, in order to use it as an incremental strategy, you should provide an incremental_key.
+By default, it will delete and insert all the rows.
+If you'd like to use it as an incremental strategy, you should provide an incremental_key.

 The following example below will delete the existing rows in the my_schema.some_data table in BigQuery that match the updated_at and then insert the new rows from the my_schema.some_data table in Postgres.